lakshya-blitzy/meta-app/README.md

 ---

-**Repository maintained as a minimal Node.js server demonstration and template.**"
+**Repository maintained as a minimal Node.js server demonstration and template.**